ylvao/mrchem/docs/mrcpp_api.rst

-By specifying a positive ``prec`` you will allow the grid to adapt to the higher frequencies, but it is usually a good idea to restrict to one extra refinement level beyond the union grid (by setting ``max_iter=1``) as the grids are not guaranteed to converge for such local operations (like arithmetics, derivatives@ and function mappings):
+By specifying a positive ``prec`` you will allow the grid to adapt to the higher frequencies, but it is usually a good idea to restrict to one extra refinement level beyond the union grid (by setting ``max_iter=1``) as the grids are not guaranteed to converge for such local operations (like arithmetics, derivatives and function mappings)

 .. code-block:: cpp